Selling Student Accommodation

 It's use & purpose

 A factor not to forget with an investment property is how usable it actually is.
-If you're selling student accommodation that's got an awkward layout or just unusual, then you're likely to be inundated with offers by investors.
+If you're selling student accommodation that's got an awkward layout or is just unusual, then you're likely to be inundated with offers by investors.

 The amount of car parking

-Speaking of the modern student, a lot (especially post covid) are now choosing to use their own car.
+Speaking of the modern student, a lot (especially post-COVID) are now choosing to use their own car.

-Hence why properties that don't provide at least some form of parking, can be at a major disadvantage.
+Hence why properties that don't provide at least some form of parking can be at a major disadvantage.
 As we're sure you know, investors want student properties that are rentable, so if yours doesn't have easy access to parking (or it comes at a cost), then its appeal could plummet.
-A driveway would of course be major kudos.
+A driveway would, of course, be major kudos.

-Internet and level of tech
+Internet and the level of tech

-Tech plays a significant role in a student's studies, which is why a strong internet connection usually sits high up on a student's list of 'must haves'.
+Tech plays a significant role in a student's studies, which is why a strong internet connection usually sits high up on a student's list of 'must-haves'.

 Another one of the hurdles that comes with renting to Gen Z.